zmcddn/Presentations/README.md

     Calgary Python Meetup
-    Every fourth Wednesday evening of each month 6:30pm at Assembly Coworking Space
+    Every fourth Wednesday evening of each month 6:30pm at Assembly Co-working Space

 1. October 23, 2019 [Python Best Practice](./Calgary%20Python%20Meetup%20PyYYC/Python%20Best%20Practice.pdf)
     - Abstract: Some advice and code snippets to show what are the best Python Practices.
 This presentation is aggree to disagree as the so-called "Best Practice" is people's opinion and is accepted by majority but there is always debates.